sharmadhiraj/dexter-assignment/README.md

 - Implementation of an always-running service.
 - Creation of WAV audio files at regular intervals.
-- Implementation of MethodChannel to start the service and receive file paths from Kotlin to Flutter.
+- Implementation of MethodChannel to start the service
 - Implementation of Bloc for state management.
+- Access the wav record files upload them, delete once file is uploaded.
 - Upload of received file paths to the server, handling responses, and populating data.
 - Handle audio record permission in runtime

 ## ToDo/Improvements

 - Improve service state management (foreground and sleep modes).
-- Enhance MethodChannel implementation to handle inconsistencies when called from the service.
 - Write tests for Kotlin methods.
+- Further error handling & retry mechanism

 I am actively working on enhancing the project and welcome any feedback!